chenqi0805/anomaly-detection/README.md

 The following function is used in optional feature;

-def time_convert(): convert the timestamp string into float in seconds.
+def time_convert(timestamp): convert the timestamp string into float in seconds.

 The customers’ network can be built into a single class.
 Once we need to initialize a network by an initial batch of data, we just need to create an instance of the network class.
 In the constructor of the class, we have